Estimating Population Size with Link-Tracing Sampling: Discussion

-An advantage the new methods presented in this article possess over some of the existing mark-recapture methods is outlined as follows.
-In some empirical settings when sampling from a large population with relatively small sample sizes, the selection of random samples may give rise to little or no overlap in the samples, hence rendering an undesirable estimate of the population size when using a mark-recapture style of estimator.
-With the methods outlined in this article, overlap in the adaptive recruitment stage of the samples is more certain and hence the use of the new inferential procedure should result in a much more reliable estimate of the population size.
+An advantage this new method possesses over existing methods for population size estimation is outlined as follows.
+In some empirical settings when sample sizes are small, the selection of random samples may give rise to little or no overlap, or nominations within the initial sample in the case of a single-sample study, rendering an inflated and therefore undesirable estimate of the population size when using a mark-recapture style of estimator.
+With the method outlined in this article, overlap in the adaptive recruitment stage of the sample selection procedure is more certain and hence the use of the new inferential procedure should result in a more reliable and stable estimate of the population size.

-As we considered a practical case where recruitment after selecting the initial random sample is based entirely on tracing links out of the current sample, future work on exploring design variations that permit for random jumps is deserving of attention.
-Furthermore, MCMC strategies that are used to approximate the improved estimators will benefit from research on candidate distributions that encourage the selection of consistent sample reorderings.

-In this article we have considered a design-based approach to inference.
-The caveat of using such an approach is that in order to avoid sampling bias from measurement error the inference strategy requires fully observing the necessary adjacency data of the units selected for the sample.
-In many empirical settings it may be difficult to measure exactly how many peers of a selected unit are reachable and, perhaps due to privacy concerns, even more difficult to determine which members of the sample identify each other.
-Future work on strategies that make use of model-assisted design-based approaches (Sarndal et al., 1992) when it is anticipated that such stringent assumptions cannot be met is deserving of attention.
-Such a contribution has already been made in the literature on respondent-driven sampling (Gile and Handcock, 2011).
+Expression \eqref{varRB} reveals that the greater the variability amongst the preliminary estimates corresponding with sample reorderings, the greater the expected improvement in the Rao-Blackwellized estimators.
+Hence, in some situations it may be advantageous to steer the sampling design, possibly through a choice of active set and/or parameter(s) corresponding with random jumps, in order to encourage reorderings that both vary amongst their corresponding preliminary estimates and are consistent with the sufficient statistic.
+One possible route to explore is that which restricts the active set to members that identify a relatively large number of peers, since there is likely to be more heterogeneity in the measured overlap amongst reorderings, as well as more consistent reorderings.
+Further research on this topic would be highly beneficial.